cfoust/seedbank/README.md

 ```
 Archive [uid] for ~/somedir created.
 ```
+Notice that the above refers to the provided description for the archive.
+If you place a `description.md` (with that exact name, no capital letters) in the target folder for archive creation, it will be included with the archive's metadata.
+That is, after all, the whole point of seedbank.
+Descriptions are not required, though, and the archive's file list will still be included.

 `sb list [-n N]` lists all of your archives in chronological order.
 The `-n` option shows only the last `N` recent archives.
 It also warns you about archives that have been created, but not uploaded.

 `sb upload {uid}` uploads an archive to Amazon Glacier.
 Automatically chooses between multipart and singlepart uploads.

-`sb download {uid}` initiates a retrieval from Glacier.
-This is not currently implemented, but ideally you could check (with `sb check`) to see the status of any outstanding jobs.
+NOT YET IMPLEMENTED: `sb download {uid}` initiates a retrieval from Glacier.
+Ideally you could check (with `sb check`) to see the status of any outstanding jobs.

 As with `git`, you do not have to provide the full uid in to reference an individual archive, but only enough bytes for the reference to be unambiguous.